Resources

-NCIDQ (National Council for Interior Design Qualification) is a three-part examination developed by Council for Interior Design Qualification (CIDQ) to ensure interior designers are competent to meet industry standards and can create designs that support public health, safety and welfare.
+The NCIDQ (National Council for Interior Design Qualification) is a three-part exam that ensures interior designers meet industry standards and can create spaces that protect public health, safety, and well-being.

 Study Session Topics Include: